 However, the report has revealed that despite the efficiencies that would be gained from conducting trade using a single currency, (as opposed to the nine different currencies that the region currently trades with), several factors are poised to prevent the single currency within the region from seeing the light of the day.
 Some of these factors include:

-- The sovereign ability of individual countries to adjust their currency’s exchange rate, and notably devalue their currency in case of the economic downturn is lost.
+The sovereign ability of individual countries to adjust their currency’s exchange rate, and notably devalue their currency in case of an economic downturn is lost.

 ECOWAS’ big challenges: While trying to highlight some big challenges standing in the way of a single currency in West Africa, the report emphasized that some West African countries have not freed themselves from the binding economic agreement of the colonial masters which will further frustrate the single currency agenda.

-- The implication of such agreements includes a guaranty of the convertibility of the CFA franc to the French franc and a peg between CFA franc and the French franc.
+The implication of such agreements includes a guaranty of the convertibility of the CFA franc to the French franc and a peg between the CFA franc and the French franc.

-- Hence, the eight ECOWAS countries moored to the single European-backed currency is regarded as a stumbling block for the realisation of the West Africa single currency.
+Hence, the eight ECOWAS countries moored to the single European-backed currency is regarded as a stumbling block for the realization of the West Africa single currency.

 More critical downsides: The report further revealed that West African countries pursuing the single currency are grossly not prepared to overcome their challenges.
 Another instance cited is how the action of small states, say the Gambia, could affect a much larger state like Nigeria.

-- Being under a sing currency agreement will make it impossible for a country like Nigeria to fully be in control of managing economic recovery.
+Being under a single currency agreement will make it impossible for a country like Nigeria to fully be in control of managing economic recovery.
 For instance, the adjustments Nigeria was able to make to its FX regime during the 2016 economic recession, for example, would have been impossible

 Way Forward: According to SB Morgen, while it is unlikely to have a regional single currency, other compelling solutions for facilitating greater intra-block trade which has a far lower risk to sovereignty include addressing structural issues such as inadequate supply chain infrastructure, arbitrary border tariffs and non-tariff barriers, abysmal corruption, and wide-area insecurity.